May's Brexit deal in chaos as Speaker sparks 'constitutional crisis'

 May had earlier warned lawmakers that unless they approve her Brexit divorce blueprint, Britain’s exit from the EU could face a long delay which many Brexiteers fear would mean Britain may never leave.

-After two-and-a-half years of negotiations with the EU, the final outcome remains uncertain - with options including a long postponement, exiting with May’s deal, a economically disruptive exit without a deal, or even another EU membership referendum.
+After two-and-a-half years of negotiations with the EU, the outcome remains uncertain - with options including a long postponement, exiting with May’s deal, a economically disruptive exit without a deal, or even another EU membership referendum.

-Writing by Guy Faulconbridge and Giles Elgood, Editing by Mark Heinrich, William Maclean
+Writing by Guy Faulconbridge and Giles Elgood, Editing by William Maclean and Janet Lawrence